hangoutsbot/hangoutsbot/INSTALL.md

 1. Using a hangouts client and your actual gmail account, open a hangout with the bot account.
-2. Send any message to the bot.
+2. Send any message to the bot from your own gmail account.
 3. On a browser, login into the bot's gmail account and ensure chat is activated.
-Accept the invite from your actual account.
+Accept the invite (and message) from your own gmail account.
 4. Back on your hangouts client, send the following message:
    `/bot iamspartacus`
 5. The bot should reply with "configuring first admin" or a similar